 Disconnected - A CS launcher is defined as "disconnected" if it is not "connected".
-Examples of disconnected states occur if the Launcher application terminates, or if the launcher application connects to another HbbTV[®] terminal).
+Examples of disconnected states occur if the Launcher application terminates, or if the launcher application connects to another HbbTV® terminal (and is no longer connected to the initial HbbTV® terminal).

-It does not necessarily cover the instance of a network infrastructure failure, but it may do if the communication path between the Launcher app and the $HbbTV^{\textcircled{l}}$ terminal is connection-oriented (e.g. TCP based).
+It does not necessarily cover the instance of a network infrastructure failure, but it may do if the communication path between the Launcher app and the $HbbTV^{(\mbox{\sc bb})}$ terminal is connection-oriented (e.g. TCP based).